Skip to main content

 On August 27, 2025, Chris arrived at the Emergency Department at Tufts Medical Center where a CT scan revealed he was having a stroke.
 He was admitted quickly and his care team began searching for the cause.

-Sarah Nelson, MD, MPH, Stroke Director at MelroseWakefield Hospital, was supervising the inpatient Stroke Service and soon identified a critical clue: Chris had a patent foramen ovale (PFO), a small opening between the heart’s upper chambers that should close shortly after birth.
+Sarah Nelson, MD, MPH, Stroke Director at MelroseWakefield Hospital, was supervising the inpatient Stroke Service and soon identified a critical clue: Chris had a patent foramen ovale (PFO), a small opening between the heart's upper chambers that should close shortly after birth.
 About one in four adults have a PFO and most never experience symptoms.
-But in some cases a clot can pass through the opening and travel to the brain.
-Determining whether Chris’s PFO was truly the culprit would guide every decision that followed.
+But in some cases, a clot can pass through the opening and travel to the brain.
+Determining whether Chris's PFO was truly the culprit would guide every decision that followed.

-David Thaler, MD, PhD, an internationally recognized PFO thought leader, explains “A PFO can be the underlying cause of a stroke in young otherwise healthy adults.
-Our role is to determine whether it’s responsible so we can pursue the right treatment.”
+David Thaler, MD, PhD, an internationally recognized PFO thought leader, explains, "A PFO can be the underlying cause of a stroke in young otherwise healthy adults.
+Our role is to determine whether it's responsible so we can pursue the right treatment."

 Once it was confirmed that the PFO had caused Chris's stroke, the baton passed to cardiologist Carey Kimmelstiel, MD, Director of the Interventional Cardiology Center.
 His job: determine the best way to close the hole and perform the procedure.

-With the cause identified, the team outlined Chris’s options: one of two FDA-approved closure devices or participation in a first-in-human clinical trial testing a new device that was only available only at Tufts Medical Center.
+With the cause identified, the team outlined Chris's options: one of two FDA-approved closure devices or participation in a first-in-human clinical trial testing a new device that was available only at Tufts Medical Center.

 "This new device is designed to straddle the septum with discs on both sides, allowing tissue to grow over it," Dr. Kimmelstiel says.
 "Its innovative material lets us safely navigate the heart in the future without compromising the device.
 It's a groundbreaking solution for patients at risk of stroke."